-The school is fully inclusive and welcomes applications for the admission of children with special educational needs and disabilities (SEND) and other protected characteristics defined by the Equality Act 2010.
-The school's admission arrangements are determined and implemented with the Equality Act duties.
+The schools are fully inclusive and welcomes applications for the admission of children with special educational needs and disabilities (SEND) and other protected characteristics defined by the Equality Act 2010.
+The school's admission arrangements are determined and implemented within the Equality Act Duty.